stirlingstout/HighLevelAssembler_CS_VB_PY/README.md

 No unit tests.

 ## VB.NET
-Second implementation (make sure you use the `control_structures' branch.)
+Second implementation (make sure you use the `control_structures` branch.)
 Much nicer style (I think: write one, throw it away and write it correctly the second time) and the parsing system is much easier to extend.
 Over 100 unit tests.

 ## Python 3
-Third implementaiton.
+Third implementaton.
 Not started yet.

 ## Summary
 Low-level language programming is hard.
 Assembly language programming is hard.
 High-level languages were developed to make programming easier.
 If students are to learn the concepts of assembly language programming it may help to start by programming in a language that is halfway between the high-level language they are (one hopes) used to and the AQA assembly language instruction set.
 HighLevelAssembler (HLA) is a language that tries to be that 'bridge' language.